Introduction

 Logging

-Cargo uses the env_logger
+Cargo uses the tracing

 crate to display debug log messages.
-The

-CARGO_LOG
+The CARGO_LOG

-environment variable can be set to enable debug logging, with a
+environment variable can be set to enable debug logging, with a value such as trace

 , debug